janvhs/walle/README.md

 ## TODOs

-For a list of open TODOs, please take look at the issue tracker ✌️
+For a list of open TODOs, please take  a look at the issue tracker ✌️

 Please contribute, if you have any ideas for cool features or just want to improve something.